 |Under Section 91 of the Immigration and Refugee Protection Act (IRPA), “Education agents, recruiters and employees at educational institutions, who are paid to provide services to their clients, are prohibited from providing advice to students…with regard to immigration applications, such as visas or student work permits.
 As a result, they may not explain or advise a person on their immigration options, complete and submit immigration forms on a client’s behalf, communicate with CIC on a client’s behalf (except for the direct translation of a client’s written or spoken submissions), represent a client in an immigration application or advertise that they can provide immigration advice” (Bob Brack, President & CEO of Citizenship and Immigration Canada, June 20, 2013).|

 In order to study in Canada you will need your Letter of Admissions along with your passport to process your study permit/visa application at your local Canadian Embassy or Consulate.
-Please go to the CIC website for details on applying for a visa/study permit and working in Canada.
+Please go to the IRCC website for details on applying for a visa/study permit and working in Canada.
 This website has helpful information about work permits for students, information for after you graduate, and for applying for permanent residency.
 If you are interested in staying in Canada after you graduate, please be aware that the length of study will determine the length you will be granted to remain in Canada after graduation.
 It is a requirement of CIC that international students study full time.

 Entry visas – Temporary Resident Visa (TRV)

-Placement Work Permits
+Co-op Work Permits

 Working while in Canada

 International students will now automatically be provided their work permit upon entry into Canada, which will allow the student to work legally upon arrival after securing a job.
-There are also various jobs on campus that international students can apply for but employment is not guaranteed.
+There are also various jobs on campus that international students can apply for, but employment is not guaranteed.
 Loyalist College has a Career Centre where available jobs are advertised and staff are able to assist students as they are looking for work in a new culture.
-Minimum wage in Ontario is $14 per hour.
+Minimum wage in Ontario is $15 per hour.

 - Jobs on campus are limited.
 It is each student’s responsibility to find their own job.
 We recommend that you arrive early for the semester and have a C.V. or résumé ready to give to potential College employers.